anderium/anderium.github.io/programming/scripts/cyoaf-save-manager.md

 <p id="output">Output will be here</p>

+You should redirect to the save menu in places where readers may make saves.
+You should add redirects from the “load save” scene to wherever the readers need to return after loading their save.

-Once you've downloaded the story, you need to edit two scenes.
+To add tags once you've already injected the save manager you need to edit two scenes.
 They are marked with two exclamation marks (!!) in front of them.
-These scenes contain additional instructions, simply put you need to manually select which tags to save, and manually ensure the order matches.
-You also should add redirects from the “load save” scene to wherever the readers need to return after loading their save.
+These scenes contain additional instructions.
+Simply put you need to manually add the new tags to the formula that creates the save, and manually match them in the save loading.

-I might at some point add code that saves all existing tags (but not action tags, list tags, or reference tags), however I would need motivation for it.